zero-ones-given/zero-ones-simulated/README.md

 Note that version 0.0.6 used partially different IDs in a different order.

 ## Configuration
 Once you've built the project, you can use the [configuration.json](configuration.json) file to change the configuration without the need to rebuild the project.
 All the units are metric and the coordinate system is left-handed (Unity uses a left handed coordinate system).
+On the pre-built MacOS version the configuration file and images folder is inside Zero-Ones-Simulated.app.
+You can access them by right clicking the app and selecting "Show Package Contents".

 | Option           | Type    | Notes |
 | ---------------- | ------- | ----- |